If you really want to change your family's eating habits, you need to build a healthy kitchen. Here's how to give your kitchen a makeover.

 Could you buy whole-wheat bread instead of white?
 How about low-fat milk instead of whole milk?
 You don't have to make every change right away if you're not ready.
 Ease yourself and your family into healthier ingredients one at a time.

 How many people are in your family?
 If each person should eat a minimum of two pieces of fruit per day and there are four in your family, that means you need eight pieces of fruit in your house for a day.
 Do the same calculation with other food groups so you know how much to buy.

 Embrace the Can

 Many canned foods retain as much nutrient value as their fresh or frozen counterparts.
-Choosing canned fruits, vegetables, beans and meats can lighten the burden on your pocketbook and ensure these healthy foods are on hand in a pinch.
+Choosing canned fruits, vegetables, beans and meats can lighten the burden on your pocketbook and ensure these foods are on hand in a pinch.

 Change the Environment